Yelp/nrtsearch/docs/server_configuration.rst

    * - nodeName
      - str
      - Name of this NrtSearch instance.
-Currently used for emitting metrics labels.
+Currently used for registering replicas with primary.
+This property supports `environment variable substitution <https://github.com/Yelp/nrtsearch/blob/6a9049a840fc2da4816e2a6cf1837bd31218ae97/src/main/java/com/yelp/nrtsearch/server/config/NrtsearchConfig.java#L386>`_.
      - main

    * - hostName
      - str
      - Hostname of this NrtSearch instance.
 Replicas use this property when registering with the primary.
-This property supports `environment variable substitution <https://github.com/Yelp/nrtsearch/blob/2ae8bae079ae8a8a59bb896fee775919235710aa/src/main/java/com/yelp/nrtsearch/server/config/LuceneServerConfiguration.java#L298>`_.
+This property supports `environment variable substitution <https://github.com/Yelp/nrtsearch/blob/6a9049a840fc2da4816e2a6cf1837bd31218ae97/src/main/java/com/yelp/nrtsearch/server/config/NrtsearchConfig.java#L386>`_.
      - localhost

    * - port
      - str
-     - Port for LuceneServer gRPC requests
+     - Port for NrtsearchServer gRPC requests
      - 50051

    * - replicationPort